Brue (Brief Resolved Unexplained Event)

 - What happened just before the BRUE?
 Was your baby awake or asleep?
-If he was awake, were his eyes open or closed?
+If he or she was awake, were his or her eyes open or closed?

 - What position was your baby in when the BRUE happened?
-Did he become limp?
-Did his arms and legs shake?
-Were his eyes rolling?
+Did he or she become limp?
+Did his or her arms and legs shake?
+Were his or her eyes rolling?

 - What color changes did you notice?
 For example, did your baby become pale or blue?
-Did his face turn red?
+Did his or her face turn red?

-- Did your baby start breathing on his own, or did he need help?
+- Did your baby start breathing on his or her own, or did he or she need help?
 Describe what was done to make the baby breathe.

 - Did your baby make any noises?
-For example, did he grunt or wheeze?
-Did he cry or whimper?
+For example, did he or she grunt or wheeze?
+Did he or she cry or whimper?

 - When did your baby last breastfeed, eat, or drink formula?
-Did he choke or gag during the feeding?
-Did you see any milk or blood in his mouth or nose?
+Did he or she choke or gag during the feeding?
+Did you see any milk or blood in his or her mouth or nose?

 - Has your baby received any medicine?
-Is it possible he accidently swallowed medicine or other substance?
+Is it possible he or she accidently swallowed medicine or other substance?

 How is the cause of a BRUE diagnosed and treated?

 A BRUE may last a short time.
 This can make the cause difficult to identify.
-Your baby's healthcare provider will check his color and breathing.
-Tell him if your baby was born prematurely or had a BRUE before.
-Tell him about all of your baby's medicines.
-He may ask if your baby sleeps in a crib with a firm mattress.
-He may also ask if anyone who cares for the baby smokes cigarettes around him.
+Your baby's healthcare provider will check his or her color and breathing.
+Tell the provider if your baby was born prematurely or had a BRUE before.
+Tell the provider about all your baby's medicines.
+The provider may ask if your baby sleeps in a crib with a firm mattress.
+Tell the provider if anyone who cares for the baby smokes cigarettes around him or her.
 Your baby may also need any of the following: